saylesss88/nix-book/src/flakes/specialisations_4.6.md

 </details>

-**NixOS specialisations** are a powerful feature that allow you to define alternative system configurations—variations—within a single NixOS setup.
+**NixOS specialisations** are a powerful feature that allow you to define alternative system configurations variations within a single NixOS setup.
 Each specialisation can modify or extend the base configuration, and NixOS will generate separate boot entries for each, letting you choose at boot time (or switch at runtime) which environment to use.
 This is ideal for testing,